 Chaparral Sage (Salvia clevelandii)

-Very similar to Mexican sage and many landscapers and gardeners will confuse these two plants.
+Remarkably similar to Mexican sage and many landscapers and gardeners will confuse these two plants.
 The flower is more of a bluish color and the height and width are the same.
 The chaparral stems shoot out straight and the bloom will start at the bottom and continue upwards.
-USDA zone for this plant is 8-10.
+The USDA zone for this plant is 8-10.
 Cut during after the first hard freeze.
 Water about every other day after initial planting during the first summer seasons, once per week after it becomes established.